-The Ministry of Forests, Mines and Lands (MFML) has taken the lead role in managing
+The Ministry of Forests, Lands and Natural Resource Operations (FLNRO) has taken the lead role in managing

 infestations of the North American strain of European gypsy moth (Lymantria dispar) in British Columbia.

 The Ministry is working together with the Ministry of Agriculture,

 Ministry of Environment, the Canadian Food Inspection Agency